anhchangvt1994/webpack-project-template-react__seo-web-scraping/README.md

 ## First and foremost

-Vue Web Scraping for SEO project (Vue WSC-SEO) is a project created with the aim of researching and applying the advantages of web scraping to support SEO for Vue projects.
+React Web Scraping for SEO project (React WSC-SEO) is a project created with the aim of researching and applying the advantages of web scraping to support SEO for React projects.
 It is not intended for commercial purposes and is not allowed to be used for commercialization.
-Vue WSC-SEO is considered a choice for SEO automation purposes, in addition to providing SSR capabilities for CSR-only frameworks such as VueJS (there is a version for Vue, see [here](https://github.com/anhchangvt1994/webpack-project-template-vue__seo-web-scraping)) and does not require comparison or replacement for current Frontend meta frameworks such as Next, Nuxt, Rmix, SvelteKit, etc.
+React WSC-SEO is considered a choice for SEO automation purposes, in addition to providing SSR capabilities for CSR-only frameworks such as ReactJS (there is a version for React, see [here](https://github.com/anhchangvt1994/webpack-project-template-react__seo-web-scraping)) and does not require comparison or replacement for current Frontend meta frameworks such as Next, Nuxt, Rmix, SvelteKit, etc.

 ## First start

 In this repository I will discuss about

-- What is Vue Web Scraping for SEO ?
+- What is React Web Scraping for SEO ?
 - More information
 - Deploy guide information for testing

-This project is an advance of Webpack Project Vue Template + Vue Router.
-You can see more information about it in [here](https://github.com/anhchangvt1994/webpack-project--template-vue-ts__vue-router)
+This project is an advance of Webpack Project React Template + React Router.
+You can see more information about it in [here](https://github.com/anhchangvt1994/webpack-project--template-react-ts__react-router)
 For more information about this project.

 ## Table of contents